-4.1 The Structherm Structural EPS/Phenolic/PIR External Wall Insulation Systems for Solid Wall Structures, when installed in accordance with this Certificate, are satisfactory for use in reducing the thermal transmittance (U value) of external masonry or concrete walls of new or existing buildings.
-It is essential that the detailing techniques specified in this Certificate are carried out to a high standard if the ingress of water into the insulation is to be avoided and the full thermal benefit obtained from treatment with the system (eg the insulation must be protected by an overhang, and window sills should be designed and installed so as to direct water away from the building).

-4.2 For improved thermal/carbon-emissions performance, the designer should consider additional/alternative fabric and/or services measures.

-4.3 The chosen system is applied to the outside of exterior walls of masonry and dense or no-fines concrete construction and is suitable for use on new or existing domestic or non-domestic buildings, with height restrictions (see section 8 of this Certificate).
-The steel cage panels can be designed to be fully supported or span between the existing columns of the substrate.
-Prior to installation of the system, wall surfaces should comply with section 14 of this Certificate.

-4.4 New walls subject to national Building Regulations should be constructed in accordance with the relevant recommendations of:

-- BS EN 1992-1-1 : 2004 and its UK National Annex - BS EN 1996-1-1 : 2005 and its UK National Annex - BS EN 1996-2 : 2006 and its UK National Annex - BS 8000-0 : 2014 - BS 8000-2.2 : 1990 - BS 8000-3 : 2001.

-4.5 New walls not subject to regulatory requirements should also be built in accordance with the Standards identified in section 4.4 of this Certificate.
+- 4.1 The Structherm Structural EPS/Phenolic/PIR External Wall Insulation Systems for Steel-Framed Structures, when installed in accordance with this Certificate, is satisfactory for use in reducing the thermal transmittance (U value) of external steel frame walls of new and existing buildings.
+It is essential that the detailing techniques specified in this Certificate are carried out to a high standard if the ingress of water into the insulation is to be avoided and the full thermal benefit obtained from treatment with the system (eg the insulation must be protected by an overhang, and window sills should be designed and installed so as to direct water away from the building). - 4.2 For improved thermal/carbon-emissions performance, the designer should consider additional/alternative fabric and/or services measures. - 4.3 The chosen system is applied to the outside of exterior walls of new or existing domestic and non-domestic steel-framed buildings, with height restrictions (see section 8 of this Certificate).
+The steel cage panels are designed to span between the existing columns of the steel frame structure.
+Prior to installation of the system, the wall surfaces should comply with section 14 of this Certificate. - 4.4 New walls subject to the national Building Regulations should be constructed in accordance with the relevant recommendations of: - BS EN 1993-1-1: 2005 and its UK National Annex - BS EN 1993-1-3: 2005 and its UK National Annex - BS 8000-0 : 2014BS EN 10346 : 2015. - 4.5 New walls not subject to regulatory requirements should also be built in accordance with the Standards identified in section 4.4 of this Certificate.